 The Green Deal

 The original Green Deal scheme closed in 2015, but you can still get loans for energy-saving home improvements through the Green Deal Finance Company.
-Find out if a Green Deal loan is right for your home, changes to the scheme and how they affect existing Green Deal loans, plus how else you can pay for home improvements.
+Find out whether a Green Deal loan is right for your home, about changes to the scheme and how they affect existing Green Deal loans, plus how else you can pay for home improvements.

-The Green Deal was a government scheme that provided loans to households to finance energy efficient home improvements.
+The Green Deal was a government scheme that provided loans to households to finance energy-efficient home improvements.
 The loan was designed to be paid back through the savings made on energy bills.

 In 2017, the Green Deal Finance Company began offering loans for selected energy efficient home improvements again, backed by private investors.